a woman with sleep apnea standing in a airport with her suitcase and her CPAP machine bag waiting too board her plane

 Tales from the TSA

-I remember worrying about carrying my PAP equipment onto the plane.
+I remember worrying about carrying my CPAP equipment onto the plane.
 I also bring my laptop and a backpack with my multiple sclerosis meds.
-Simple math says I have 1 more thing to carry on than what’s normally allowed.
+Simple math says I have one more thing to carry on than what’s normally allowed.

 Don't worry about going through security

 It’s hit or miss whether they’ll inspect your PAP machine.
 It may depend on how busy the terminal is.
-If your PAP equipment is pulled over for inspection, pay attention!
+If your PAP equipment is taken aside for inspection, pay attention!
 Here are 2 things I’ve encountered:

-- They must put on fresh gloves before handling your equipment.
-This is critical… you don’t want a million airport travelers’ germs on your CPAP (continuous positive airway pressure machine)!
+1. They must put on fresh gloves before handling your equipment.
+This is critical … you don’t want a million airport travelers’ germs on your CPAP!
 If they don’t change their gloves, demand that they do.
-Sometimes they forget (though, during a pandemic, that seems less likely).
+Sometimes they forget.
 If they aren’t wearing gloves at all, demand that they do.

-Yes, you can bring water for your PAP machine with you on the plane: sealed small TSA-approved water bottles containing distilled water for PAP usage.
+Yes, you can bring water for your PAP machine with you on the plane.
+Make sure to use sealed, small, TSA-approved water bottles containing distilled water for PAP usage.
 Store the water in the CPAP bag's side pocket or pack it in your checked luggage – the heavier plastic used in the bottles withstands pressure changes.

-- If you’re on an intercontinental, international, red-eye, or transcontinental coast-to-coast flight, you may need to use your therapy.
+• If you’re on an intercontinental, international, red-eye, or transcontinental coast-to-coast flight, you may need to use your gear if you choose to sleep.
 Don’t be afraid!
 People hardly notice.
 In fact, they’ll more likely notice the person snoring loudly enough to be heard from 5 rows away.

 If you’re taking a trip by train or bus, keep your PAP machine with you.
 Ferries usually allow you to keep all your belongings with you.